qeesung/gitaly/doc/object_quarantine.md

 # Git object quarantine during git push

 While receiving a Git push, GitLab can reject pushes using the `pre-receive` Git hook.
-Git has a special "object quarantine" mechanism that allows it to eagerly delete reject Git objects.
+Git has a special "object quarantine" mechanism that allows it to eagerly delete rejected Git objects.

 In this document we will explain how Git object quarantine works, and how GitLab is able to see quarantined objects.